Anneclaire-vn/codebar/README.md

 # codebar
-Where I store the work I have done in the codebar sessions
+This is where I store the work I have done in the codebar sessions